xiaopenghong/xiaopenghong.github.io/_pages/about.md

 * July 17, 2019.
 One paper got accepted by ICIP, 2019.
 * April 12, 2019.
 One joint paper got accepted by ICMR, 2019.
 * March 21, 2019.
 One paper got accepted by SCIA, 2019.
 * March 13, 2019.
-I have jointed Xi'an Jiaotong University as an Associate Professor.
+I jointed Xi'an Jiaotong University and will serve as an Associate Professor.